-Plaza Dorrego is one of the oldest and most charming squares in Buenos Aires.
-This lively plaza is home to a colorful Sunday fair.
+Plaza Dorrego (Dorrego Park) is one of the oldest squares in Buenos Aires, home to a colorful Sunday fair.
 It attracts locals and visitors alike with its arts and crafts, antiques, and local food.
-Visit Plaza Dorrego for one of the unique activities in Buenos Aires.
+Visit Plaza Dorrego for one unique activity in Buenos Aires.

 Go Shopping On Casa Florida

-Buenos Aires sightseeing isn’t complete without a visit to Casa Florida.
+Buenos Aires sightseeing isn’t complete without a visit to Calle Florida.
 This pedestrian shopping street is full of boutiques, cafes, and restaurants, perfect for anyone looking for the ultimate Buenos Aires experience.